 An employee’s marital status should never influence an employer’s decision to hire, promote, or terminate the employee, nor should it affect how much that employee is paid.
-However, marital status discrimination continues to be an issue in the workplace.
+However, marital status discrimination in the workplace continues to be an issue for New Jersey employees.
 This type of discrimination includes refusing to hire someone due to a current or potential pregnancy, either planned or assumed.
 Additionally, a widow cannot be declined work due to needing their own benefits.

 - Child care arrangements